Key Information Documents

 The fee will be calculated on a daily base and charged end-of-month.

-Holding Fee on Long Positions in Listed Options with maturity beyond 120 days
+Holding Fee on Short Positions in Listed Options with maturity beyond 120 days

 The Holding Fee varies depending on the underlying asset class (Category) and will only apply to bought options with maturity beyond 120 days.